Yannik/qnap-letsencrypt/README.md

 3. Copy `init.sh` and `renew_certificate.sh` to this folder.
 For example, I will use `/share/scripts`

 ### Setting up a valid ca-bundle and cloning this repo

+By default, there is no ca-bundle (bundle of root certificates which we should trust) installed.
+Therefore we will have to download one manually.

 1. on your local pc with an intact certificate store, run
     ```
     curl -s https://curl.haxx.se/ca/cacert.pem | sha1sum